 - Apply for a Congressional Nomination

-Senior Year – finish up any application items
+Senior Year – finish up application items

 - Attend the Summer Leaders Experience

-- Schedule your Field Force Representative Interview
+- Schedule your Field Force Representative interview

 - Take the physical fitness test (Candidate Fitness Assessment)